Needforock2/cachupines/README.md

 ## Functionalities
-User can navigate the home page where there is a product catalog.
-In the navbar there are some category filters
-Once the user selects the product, they can check the details of the product, then add it to the cart.
-Once in the cart, customer can add more articles or checkout.
-The checkout can be done after customer login or form fill out.
-The system creates a new order with an ID
+User can navigate the home page where there is a product catalog. <br/> In the navbar there are some category filters <br/> Once the user selects the product, they can check the details of the product, then add it to the cart. <br/> Once in the cart, customer can add more articles or checkout. <br/> The checkout can be done after customer login or form fill out. <br/> The system creates a new order with an ID once user details are confirmed

 ## WebApp deploy